ViViVidam/CS270-operating-system/README.md

    make run
    ```

    The mount point will be created at `./mount/`.
-And a test file will be copied into the file system.
+And a `hello` file will be automatically created in the file system.

 ## Test